Architecture

 This package contains everything required for the most of application actions and it is separated into several packages:

 • ahriman.core.auth package provides classes for authorization methods used by web mostly.
 Base class is ahriman.core.auth.Auth which must be instantiated by load method.
+This package is only required by the ahriman.web package.

 • ahriman.core.build_tools is a package which provides wrapper for devtools commands.